Lynching in the United States: Cold War period

-In 1946, a mob of white men shot and killed two young African American couples near Moore's Ford Bridge in Walton County, Georgia, 60 miles east of Atlanta.
+In 1946, a mob of white men shot and killed two young African-American couples near Moore's Ford Bridge in Walton County, Georgia, 60 miles east of Atlanta.
 This lynching of four young sharecroppers, one a World War II veteran, shocked the nation.
 The attack was a key factor in President Harry S. Truman's making civil rights a priority of his administration.
 Although the Federal Bureau of Investigation (FBI) investigated the crime, they were unable to prosecute.
-It was the last documented lynching of so many people in one incident.
+It was the last documented lynching of that many individuals in one incident.

 In 1947, the Truman administration published a report entitled To Secure These Rights which advocated making lynching a federal crime, abolishing poll taxes, and other civil rights reforms.
 The Southern Democratic bloc of senators and congressmen continued to obstruct attempts at federal legislation.

 In the 1940s, the Klan openly criticized Truman for his efforts to promote civil rights.
 Later historians documented that Truman had briefly made an attempt to join the Klan as a young man in 1924, when it was near its peak of social influence in promoting itself as a fraternal organization.
 When a Klan officer demanded that Truman pledge not to hire any Catholics if he were re-elected as county judge, Truman refused.
 He personally knew their worth from his World War I experience.
-His membership fee was returned and he never joined the Klan.
+His membership fee was returned.

 International media, including the media in the Soviet Union, covered racial discrimination in the U.S.

 In a meeting with President Harry Truman in 1946, Paul Robeson urged him to take action against lynching.
-In 1951, Robeson and the Civil Rights Congress made a presentation entitled "We Charge Genocide" to the United Nations.
-They argued that the U.S. government was guilty of genocide under Article II of the United Nations Genocide Convention because it failed to act against lynchings.
+In 1951, Robeson and the Civil Rights Congress made a presentation entitled "We Charge Genocide" to the United Nations a document which argued that the U.S. government's failure to act against lynchings meant it was guilty of genocide under Article II of the United Nations Genocide Convention.
+Based on his commissions report To Secure There Rights, Truman introduced in Congress the first presidentially proposed comprehensive Civil Rights Bill - it included legislation making lynching a federal crime.
 The first year on record with no lynchings reported in the United States was 1952.

 In the early Cold War years, the FBI was worried more about possible communist connections among anti-lynching groups than about the lynching crimes.
 For instance, the FBI branded Albert Einstein a communist sympathizer for joining Robeson's American Crusade Against Lynching.